eldoy/sirloin/README.md

 # Sirloin Node.js Web Server

-This high performance, extremely easy to use web server includes:
+This high performance easy to use web server includes:

 * HTTP server for your APIs and microservices
 * Support for file uploads and post body parsing